anna1904/docker-dummy-hw2/classification/classification/model_card.md

 ---
 language: en
-license: MIT
-name: MNIST Image Classification
+name: Image Classification for war losses
 model_type: image-classification
 dataset_tags:

+- images
+- losses
-- mnist
+- war
   model_tags:
 - vit
+- transformer
+- huggingface

 ---

-# Model Card for mnist-image-classification-vit
+# Model Card for losses-image-classification-vit

 <!-- Provide a quick summary of what the model is/does. -->

 ## Model Details